US$ 1850

 Another excellent time to trek to Everest Short Trek is during the autumn season, with temperatures ranging from 12°C to 16°C, making it the best temperature range for trekking at higher altitudes.
 During this time, many festivals occur in Nepal, allowing trekkers to witness Nepalese traditions and culture.
 This season occurs after the monsoon and before winter, when the environment is green and breathtaking.

-The summer season, on the other hand, sees fewer trekkers on the Everest Short Trek.
+The summer season, on the other hand, sees fewer trekkers on the Everest Region.
 Monsoon season begins in Nepal during the summer, resulting in nearly daily rainfall, which may disrupt the trek.
 The trail becomes more slippery due to rainfall, and river currents become faster with rising water levels.
 There may also be landslides in higher altitude regions of Nepal during this season, making the narrow and slippery trail unfavourable for trekking.
 Despite these challenges, nature lovers still enjoy the green, clean, and fresh environment.
 They can witness the traditional way of rice planting in Nepal and explore the beautiful natural springs and waterfalls in the area.

 Finally, winter is a season of heavy snowfall in Nepal, particularly at higher altitudes.
 The temperature in Everest Short Trek during winter drops below zero, and heavy snowfall may disrupt the trek by blocking the trail.
 However, trekking in lower altitude regions is still possible during this time, and those who love the snow may appreciate this season.